ColorblindAdam/ChatGPTPrompts/EssayWritingChatGPT.md

 Question 3: “How long should the essay be?”
 STOP, wait for me to answer before asking me Question 4

 Question 4: “Please copy and paste a sample of your writing style.
 A few sentences or paragraphs is sufficient.”
-Stop, wait for me to answer before asking me question 5

-Question 5: “How many iterations do you want me to create?”
-After I answer question 5 please create the requested number of sample essays using the writing style, topic and background information provided.
-Please include citations.
+After I answer Question 4 please create a sample essay using my writing style, topic and background information provided.
+Then create an Essay outline for the sample essay.
+Last include 5 citations used to create the sample essay.